line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ## Alias

 Calling `as()` on `Expression` allows you to alias `Expression`.
-You can create a reference to `Expression` using expression().
+You can create a reference of `Expression` using expression().
 The reference is identified by an alias and references `Expression` with the same alias.
 This allows you to alias `Expression` or reference the aliased `Expression` in other clauses.

 ```kotlin
 val bookPrice = expression(BigDecimal::class, "price")